 INCLUSIONS

 The cost of your trip includes your land costs (excluding in-town meals).
 This includes:

-- Double occupancy lodging while in town, according to itinerary.
+- double occupancy lodging while in town

-- Meals on the mountain
+- meals on the mountain

-- Group camping and climbing equipment
+- group camping and climbing equipment

-- Base camp and mountain infrastructure
+- base camp and upper mountain infrastructure

-- Scheduled transportation while in the countries we are visiting
+- scheduled transportation while flight in and out of the Alaska Range.

-- Certified guides
+- professionally trained guides

-- Covid testing arrangements for re-entry into home country (does not include cost of test)

 CANCELLATION POLICY

 View our cancellation policy online her: Cancellation Policy.